 Events and Resources

-New Buildings Institute (NBI) hosted its second summit addressing deep savings in existing buildings at the end of October 2012.
-This was a follow-up to the summit, "Deep Energy Savings in Existing Buildings" that was held in September 2011.
-In these meetings, experts discussed how we could increase energy savings as well as the value of and potential for widespread deep energy savings in existing buildings.
-Learn more
+In October 2012 NBI hosted its second summit addressing deep savings in existing buildings.
+This was a follow-up to the September 2011 summit, "Deep Energy Savings in Existing Buildings".
+In these meetings, experts discussed how to increase energy savings as well as the value of and potential for widespread deep energy savings in existing buildings.

 The Greenest Building: Quantifying the Environmental Value of Building Reuse